lakescorp/Ticket-bot-discord/README.md

 Ticket bot based on: https://github.com/ifisq/discord-ticket-system

+# In future versions
+- When the ticket is closed the bot will send both the admin and the ticket creator a .txt file with the conversations.

 # Commands:
 - create_ticket: Creates a message in the channel where it is written, which when reacted to by users, creates a chat in the same category
 - close: It closes the ticket channel